-The World Cup has kicked off in Brazil, and the media is awash with questions over the connection between sporting events and domestic violence and abuse.
+The World Cup has kicked off in Brazil, and the media is awash with questions over the connection between sporting events and domestic abuse and abuse.

-At the same time, our sisters in Women’s Aid England have launched their Football United Against Domestic Violence campaign, urging football clubs and supporters to pledge to send a clear message that domestic violence is always unacceptable and will not be tolerated in silence.
-It is a positive sign that we as a society are speaking openly about domestic violence, and that football clubs and supporters are standing with women and demanding zero tolerance to domestic abuse.
+At the same time, our sisters in Women’s Aid England have launched their Football United Against domestic abuse campaign, urging football clubs and supporters to pledge to send a clear message that domestic abuse is always unacceptable and will not be tolerated in silence.
+It is a positive sign that we as a society are speaking openly about domestic abuse, and that football clubs and supporters are standing with women and demanding zero tolerance to domestic abuse.

 In our experience, the combination of risen tensions when watching matches and excessive alcohol consumption create an environment where perpetrators of abuse are more likely to commit extreme acts of physical violence.

-There is a growing awareness in Northern Ireland of the horror that is domestic violence, and we are increasingly becoming a society that demands zero tolerance to this heinous crime.
-Women’s Aid Federation Northern Ireland calls on the the PSNI to vigorously prosecute anyone who perpetrates domestic violence during the World Cup, or at any other time, and bring perpetrators to justice.
+There is a growing awareness in Northern Ireland of the horror that is domestic abuse, and we are increasingly becoming a society that demands zero tolerance to this heinous crime.
+Women’s Aid Federation Northern Ireland calls on the the PSNI to vigorously prosecute anyone who perpetrates domestic abuse during the World Cup, or at any other time, and bring perpetrators to justice.

 Our message to anyone suffering domestic abuse is that help is out there.
 The 24 Hour Domestic & Sexual Violence Helpline is open 24 hours a day, 7 days a week to all women and men affected by domestic or sexual violence.